raylutz/daffodil/README.md

 In contrast, operations that add, drop, or insert columns are relatively slow, but it turns out that actually these operations are not normally that necessary.
 Reducing the number of columns only is important in a few cases:

-1. When converting from/to other forms to/from a pydf array.
+1. When converting from/to other forms.
 Extraneous columns may exist or may be of the wrong type.
 2. When performing .apply() or .reduce() operations to avoid processing extraneous columns.
 4. When creating a report and only including some columns in the report

-In these cases, the columns can be expressed explicitly.
-Other column operations are not as performant but in those cases when many operations are required, the array can be ported to NumPy.
+In these cases, the columns to be included can be expressed explicitly.
+Other column operations such as statistics are not as performant but in those cases when many operations are required, the array can be ported to NumPy.